la2050/challenge/_2021/learn/junior-achievement-of-southern-california.md

   inequities.
 Describe the role of collaborating organizations on this project.: >- Crenshaw High School – Executes the 3DE curriculum for 9th grade in regular school operations.
 Principal, teachers and staff responsible for adopting the 3DE model based on training and support of 3DE staff.
 Teachers and staff at Crenshaw remain employees of the public school system and part of LAUSD.
   Crenshaw staff are dedicated experts in the needs of the students and families they have served for decades.
 3DE by JA – the 3DE national partner – The 3DE model has been launched in 23 schools in other cities, and staff have the practical experience from these pilots.
 They understand the needs and expectations of teachers, students and community families.
 The embedded staff for the site are recruited from a variety of backgrounds and are trained extensively by 3DE national staff.
 Which of LA2050’s resources will be of the most value to you?: >- Access to the LA2050 community,Communications support,Capacity-building and training
-Please list the organizations collaborating on this proposal.: "•\t3DE by JA •\tCrenshaw High School" Which metrics will you impact?:
+Please list the organizations collaborating on this proposal.: • 3DE by JA • Crenshaw High School Which metrics will you impact?:
   - High school graduation rates
 Indicate any additional LA2050 goals your project will impact.: